-- 1. In the Edit Regular Expression dialog, edit the expression manually, or use the buttons to modify te expression. - a) Click Convert to Exact match to match the Item Value to the Matched Value sample only. - b) Click Convert to Group if you want to group the expression. - c) Click Revert Changes if you want to cancel any last changes or Apply Changes to save them.

-- 2. If you need to qualify the expression further, edit the regular expression in the Item Value field considering the following: - Plus equates to the quantifier +, which denotes one or more occurrence. - Star equates to the quantifier , which denotes 0 or more occurrences. - Optional equates to the quantifier?, which denotes 0 or 1 occurrence. - 3.
+- 1. In the Edit Regular Expression dialog, edit the expression manually, or use the buttons to modify te expression. - a) Click Convert to Exact match to match the Item Value to the Matched Value sample only. - b) Click Convert to Group if you want to group the expression. - c) Click Revert Changes if you want to cancel any last changes or Apply Changes to save them. - Note: The subexpression for the entity you want to match must either be grouped or an exact match.
+Any other input is not accepted. - 2.
+If you need to qualify the expression further, edit the regular expression in the Item Value field considering the following: - Plus equates to the quantifier +, which denotes one or more occurrence. - Star equates to the quantifier \, which denotes 0 or more occurrences. - Optional equates to the quantifier?, which denotes 0 or 1 occurrence. - 3.
 Click Apply Changes after each modification. - 4.
 Click OK when you are done editing your entries in Edit Regular Expression dialog.